gravity-ui/uikit/src/components/Select/README.md

 <!--/GITHUB_BLOCK-->

-### Render options with different heights
+### Rendering options with different heights

-The options have a fixed height according to the `size` property.
-If you need to render options with different heights, you can use the `option.data` property, which will store information about what height you need to set the options and `getOptionHeight` property to set this value.
+Options have a fixed height according to the `size` property.
+If you need to render options with different heights, you can use the `option.data` property.
+It will store information about what height you need to set for the options, as well as the `getOptionHeight` property to set this value.

 <!--LANDING_BLOCK